 How does Lemtrada work?

-The precise mechanism by which Lemtrada works is unknown.
-It is presumed to involve binding to and destroying lymphocytes (white blood cells) which are involved when the immune system attacks myelin.1
+The exact way Lemtrada works is unknown.
+Researchers think it binds to and destroys white blood cells (lymphocytes) that are involved when the immune system attacks myelin.1

 What are the possible side effects of Lemtrada?

 Many clinical trials evaluated the safety and efficacy of Lemtrada.
-The most common side effects experienced by those taking Lemtrada include:1
+The most common side effects of Lemtrada include:1

 - Thyroid problems

 - Swelling of your nose and throat (nasopharyngitis)